What is a sustainability audit?

-Today’s consumers are beginning to care more about sustainability and green products are in demand.
-Sustainability is a huge opportunity for your business to cater to environmentally conscious consumers.
-But more importantly, sustainability is a responsible way to act as a business enterprise.
-It considers the welfare of the community, treats employees better and meets regulatory requirements to protect the earth.
+Today’s consumers care more about sustainability and green products are in demand.
+But more importantly, sustainability incorporates community welfare, good working conditions, and regulatory requirements to protect the earth.

-Conducting a sustainability audit is how you will know how your company is performing regarding sustainable processes, services and products.
-But sustainability best practices are still being developed, improved and will be refined constantly on our way into the future.
+Conducting a sustainability audit shows you how your company is performing regarding sustainable processes, services and products.
+Sustainability best practices are still being developed, improved, and refined, which is why a sustainability audit checklist should be updated consistently.
 Since sustainability isn’t always quantifiable, it can be difficult to measure success.

-If you have responded negatively to the above questions, it’s high time you consider defining what sustainability means to your company, set smart goals, and finally, create a strategy based on your audit.
+If your answer to the above questions was no, consider defining what sustainability means to your company, setting smart goals, and finally, creating a strategy following a sustainability audit.

-The third and final component of the triple bottom line concept has to do with making a positive impact on the environment and the planet we inhabit.
+The third and final component of the triple bottom line concept involves ensuring a positive impact on the environment.

 Businesses, especially big, multinational firms, have been the biggest contributors to climate change, which is why they also have the power to eventually drive positive changes.
 Fortunately, many businesses have accepted this responsibility with building pressure and awareness.

 But the effort must not lie on the shoulders of big corporations.
 Any business has the power to act in a way that helps reduce its carbon footprint.
 Some ways businesses can make a positive impact on the planet is by using ethically sourced raw materials, reducing their energy consumption, and simplifying their shipping processes.